structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_about.md

   <img src="/images/other/venue2.2.jpg" alt="Photo of venue 4" style="width: 33%; max-height: 350px; object-fit: cover;">
   <img src="/images/other/venue2.3.jpg" alt="Photo of venue 5" style="width: 33%; max-height: 350px; object-fit: cover;">
 </div>

+We will have every day a free shuttle bus that will depart from the B&B hotel in Vila do Conde and then pass by the centre (near the city Market) to pick participants from other hotels to the conference venue.
+Vila do Conde is a small town, and all hotels/hostels will be within 5 to 20 minutes walking distance from this stop.
+This bus will also bring you back at the end of each conference day.
+Participants staying in other cities (e.g. Porto or Póvoa de Varzim) will have to take the Metro to Mindelo Station where the bus will also stop.

 ### Main Organization
 Rui Faria, Aurora Ruiz Herrera, Marina Rafajlovic, Marius Roesti, Petr Neguyen, Kay Lucek, Maren Wellenreuther, Jenn Coughlan, Zach Gompert, Claire Merot, Benjamin Dauphin